 To Shem also, the father of all the children of Eber, the elder brother of Japheth, children were born.
 The sons of Shem: Elam, Asshur, Arpachshad, Lud, and Aram.
 The sons of Aram: Uz, Hul, Gether, and Mash.

 Genesis 10 is sometimes also called the Table of Nations.
 The reason for this is because there are several children coming out of Noah’s family that are named after prominent nations.
-Following Japheth we see the infamous Magog (a nation that has eschatological import) and Tarshish (of Jonah fame).
+Following Japheth, we see the infamous Magog (a nation that has eschatological import) and Tarshish (of Jonah fame).
 Following Ham we see Cush (Ethiopia), Egypt, and Canaan.

-This matches a well-known phenomena in the ancient world.
+This matches a well-known phenomenon in the ancient world.
 A single family head will eventually develop a clan or tribe that descends from him, that tribe will take on his name.
 Once that tribe has made a permanent settlement, that land takes on the name of the tribe.
 This is exactly what we see when we look at Israel.
 Originally Israel was a single man.
 Then the people who descended from him were called Israel.
-And finally once they had permanent settlement, the land was called Israel.
+And finally, once they had a permanent settlement, the land was called Israel.
 We even see that the land which was called Israel was originally called Canaan, named after Ham’s son.

-There is another well documented theme in the opening chapters of Genesis.
+There is another well-documented theme in the opening chapters of Genesis.
 God had promised Eve (as part of her punishment!) that her seed would have enmity with the seed of the Serpent.
 The account of this enmity is highlighted by the dual genealogies of Seth and Cain found in chapters 4 and 5.

 Although not strictly genetic, broadly speaking the seed of Seth is the seed of the woman, and the seed of Cain is the seed of the serpent.
 More broadly, those who serve God and trust in the promise of the coming Serpent Crusher are the seed of the woman, and those who oppose this promise are the seed of the serpent.